P1033313

 Eligibility

-The ideal candidate is somebody committed to contributing to AI safety in a substantial way, either full-time as a job or as a side project.
+The ideal candidate is somebody committed to contributing to AI safety in a substantial way, either through pivoting to full-time AI Safety work in governance or strategy, building the AI Safety ecosystem, or otherwise contributing through their work or free time.

-We're looking for participants from a variety of backgrounds, from technical people looking to go into governance, to those with a background in communication, law, policy or entrepreneurship.
+We're looking for participants from a variety of backgrounds, from skilled generalists, policy professionals, technical people looking to go into strategy or governance, to those with a background in communication, law, policy or entrepreneurship.

-This also extends to career stage; we are most excited about people who are ready to actively contribute to AI safety, be that someone who has just finished their masters or PhD, someone with decades of work experience, or someone early in their career.
+We're most excited about people who are ready to contribute to AI safety, be that someone with decades of work experience, someone who has just finished their master's or PhD, or someone early in their career.

 We expect participants to have some familiarity of the major risks from AI (e.g. misuse from bad actors, extinction risks) and a rough overview of some proposed solutions.
 We provide a prerequisite reading list to give everyone enough shared understanding to make the most out of the camp.